poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-16-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

 ### Post-mortem

-Funnily enough, even though the flag was `BtSCTF{I_really_hope_you_solved_it_the_intended_way}` some people didn't notice the intended path and did some crazy stuff instead, which were way more cool.
+Funnily enough, even though the flag was `BtSCTF{I_really_hope_you_solved_it_the_intended_way}` some people didn't notice the intended path and did some crazy stuff instead, which was way more cool.
 This is what one player did:

 ![image](/files/bts/imgs/disco2.png)